-a Includes both 2WD and 4WD models

-b Includes both 1-ton and 3/4-ton models

-c Includes both 2WD and 4WD models
+a Includes both 2WD and 4WD models b Includes both 1-ton and 3/4-ton models c Includes both 2WD and 4WD models

 d Includes extended cab and crew cab models e Includes equivalent models in multiple brands

 f Includes both 2WD-quad cab and 4WD-regular cab models

+Appendix H—Test Vehicle Selection Procedures | 239

+However, commonly available 3/4-ton pickup trucks were found to have a center-of-gravity (c. g.) height signifi cantly below that of the large SUV class that the light truck test vehicle is supposed to represent.
+As shown in Table H-3, most large SUVs have c. g. heights in the range of 28 in.
+(710 mm) to 29.5 in.
+(750 mm) while those for 3/4-ton, regular cab pickup trucks are closer to 27 in.
+(685 mm).
+In order to as- sure that the c. g. heights of the test vehicles are more closely matched with those of large SUVs, a

+1/2-ton, two-wheel drive, four-door pickup truck was chosen to replace the current test vehicle.

 Vehicles with curb weights near the two selected target weight categories were then compared to identify their basic characteristics such as body style, wheelbase, track width, c. g. height, front overhang, rear overhang, weight distribution, overall height, overall length, and overall width.
-Other characteristics, such as engine location, suspension type, and drive wheels were also identified.
-Specialty vehicles, such as hybrids or sports cars, are generally excluded from use as test vehicles due to the fact that these vehicles are not representative of most vehicles in the fleet.
+Other characteristics, such as engine location, suspension type, and drive wheels were also identifi ed.
+Specialty vehicles, such as hybrids or sports cars, are generally excluded from use as test vehicles due to the fact that these vehicles are not representative of most vehicles in the fl eet.
 Table H-4 presents a summary of characteristics of small sedans weighing near 2,209 lb (1,100 kg).
 As shown in this table, all of the vehicles have similar dimensional and mechanical characteristics.
 Therefore, there was

 no reason to exclude any of these vehicles.
 A similar approach should be taken when selecting the light truck test vehicle.
-Note that vehicle c. g. height becomes a very important factor when selecting a light truck test vehicle.
-Provided large SUVs continue to maintain a significant market share in the future, the light truck test vehicle c. g. height should be selected to be representative of this vehicle class.
+Note that vehicle c. g. height becomes a very important factor when select- ing a light truck test vehicle.
+Provided large SUVs continue to maintain a signifi cant market share in the future, the light truck test vehicle c. g. height should be selected to be representative of this vehicle class.

-A four-door, 1/2-ton pickup was selected as the light truck test vehicle because it was found to have a c. g. height generally in the same range as most large SUVs and used prices for this vehicle appear to be somewhat lower than most vehicles falling into the large SUV category.
-However, the c. g. height of pickup trucks has been shown to vary significantly, depending upon suspension options and brand name of the vehicle.
+As mentioned previously, a four-door, 1/2-ton pickup was selected as the light truck test vehicle because it was found to have a c. g. height generally in the same range as most large SUVs and used prices for this vehicle appear to be somewhat lower than most vehicles falling into the large SUV cat- egory.
+However, the c. g. height of pickup trucks has been shown to vary signifi cantly, depending upon suspension options and brand name of the vehicle.
 Therefore, vehicle documentation guidelines have been revised to require that testing agencies measure the vehicle center of gravity height.
-The measured height after completion of vehicle preparation should be no less than 28 in.
+The measured height, after completion of vehicle preparation should be no less than 28 in.
 (711 mm).
-Although a suspension method is recommended for measuring vehicle c. g. height, alternative methods are acceptable, provided height measurement accuracy can be maintained to within 0.25 in.
+Although a sus- pension method is recommended for measuring vehicle c. g. height, alternative methods are acceptable, provided height measurement accuracy can be maintained to within 0.25 in.
 (6 mm).